steve-cse/bytecron-labs/src/main/resources/posts/i-tried-htmx.md

 ![horse](/images/i-tried-htmx/horse.jpg)

 At first it was quite weird to be honest to get around the mental model of HTMX but after working with it to render a few pages you get used to it pretty quickly, and the documentation for HTMX is excellent.
 So what's the mental model?
-Well instead of returning JSON to update the page you send the required HTML from the backend server, embracing it, and HTMX does its magic by swapping the response with the old elements in the DOM.
+Well instead of returning JSON to update the page you send the required HTML from the backend server, embracing it, and HTMX does its magic by swapping the response, a partial view with the old elements in the DOM.

 ```html
 <body>